-If you already have a non-nursing bachelor’s degree, our accelerated nursing program track in Chicago can accelerate your path to a BSN degree.
-It’s the perfect way for students from a non-nursing background to accelerate their entry into a nursing career in as few as 16 months.
+If you already have a non-nursing bachelor’s degree, our accelerated nursing program track in Chicago can speed up your path to a BSN.
+It’s the perfect way for students from a non-nursing background to accelerate their entry into a nursing career in 16 months.

 Loyola’s accelerated BSN program track has a competitive applicant pool and high academic standards, so it’s important that you meet or exceed all admission requirements to apply, including a minimum 3.0 cumulative GPA.

 - Accelerated nursing courses establish the foundation of your education.

 - Skills and nursing simulation labs put your course knowledge into practice.

 - Clinical rotations provide diverse, real-world patient care experiences.